 These regulations apply to NON-PRESCRIPTION medications as well.
-Non-prescription drugs include aspirin, vitamins, cough syrup, cough drops, ointments, etc. The only exception would be if parent/guardian gives consent to provide first aid such as calamine lotion, eye wash, Vaseline, etc. - Please do not ask school personnel to administer medications supplied by you until the above mentioned requirements have been met. - Please do not ask school personnel to supply your child with medication as no medications are supplied by the school. - Please do not send your child to school with medications of any kind.
+Non-prescription drugs include aspirin, vitamins, cough syrup, cough drops, ointments, etc. The only exception would be if parent/guardian gives consent to provide first aid such as calamine lotion, eye wash, Vaseline, etc.

+Please do not send your child to school with medications of any kind in their backpack.